 Emily Hiemstra's "Solo Viola Commissioning Project 2021" involves a call for scores from ACWC/ACC composers for solo viola pieces, which Hiemstra will perform and video record for presentation on the ACWC/ACC website.
 This project will support the music of the members, and it will also allow for wider ACWC/ACC promotion.
-Hiemstra is a composer and violist whose music has been performed throughnificant work of great emotional depth and imagination.
-Mythologies attempts to provide an answer to the existential questions of the modern information age; it offers a juxtaposition of an ancient realm brought to life in our hyper-computerized world.
+Hiemstra is a composer and violist whose music has been performed throughout the USA and Canada.
+As violist, she has performed at festivals around the world including the Banff Centre for the Arts and the North American Viola Institute.